elielberra/note-saver/README.md

 The server can be configured to avoid sending logs to the RabbitMQ service using the `RABBITMQ_ENABLED` environment variable.
 Sometimes it's easier to disable it—especially when you want to quickly test something in development mode, or if you simply want to run the client, server, and database without the additional overhead of RabbitMQ, the consumer, Elasticsearch, and Kibana.

-When running locally with Docker Compose, for a user-friendly interaction with RabbitMQ, I recommend accessing https://docker-compose.rabbitmq.notesaver:8080 using the username `admin` and the password `password`.

 ## Consumer

 The Consumer service is written in Go and is responsible for retrieving messages from a RabbitMQ service.
 Once the messages are received, it sends the data to an Elasticsearch service for log storage and indexing.